 Boots – Occupational Foot Protection

-Work boots do more than offer more stability than an old pair of sneakers.
+The best work boots do more than offer more stability than an old pair of sneakers.
 Depending on your work environment, you may need protection against falling or rolling objects, piercing through the sole, electrical hazards, and more.

 In general, you’re looking for ANSI Z41 certification.
 OSHA’s general industry standard also mentions ASTM F-2412-2005 and ASTM F-2413-2005 that cover test methods and performance requirements.